June 12 in music history

 EVENTS THAT HAPPENED ON THIS DAY JUNE 12 IN MUSIC HISTORY

-On this day June 12 in 1957 – Jazz musician and big band leader Jimmy Dorsey died at the age of 53.
-Best remembered for composing jazz standards such as ‘I’m Glad There Is You’, ‘It’s The Dreamer In Me’, ‘So Many Times’, etc.
+On this day June 12 in 1957 – Jazz instrumentalist and big band leader Jimmy Dorsey died at the age of 53.
+Best remembered for composing jazz standards such as ‘I’m Glad There Is You’, ‘It’s The Dreamer In Me’, and ‘So Many Times’ among others.

-1963 – The Beach Boys recorded the title track of their third studio album ‘Surfer Girl’ and its B-side ‘Little Deuce Coupe’‘Surfer Girl’ peaked at No.5 in the US while ‘Little Deuce Coupe’ became the band’s highest charting B-side peaking at No.15.
+1963 – The Beach Boys recorded the title track of their third studio album ‘Surfer Girl’ and its B-side ‘Little Deuce Coupe’.
+They were released on July 22 and ‘Surfer Girl’ reached No.5 in the US while ‘Little Deuce Coupe’ became the band’s highest charting B-side peaking at No.15 on the Hot 100.

-1972 – The Plastic Ono Band released their part-studio and part-live double album ‘Some Time in New York City’.
+1972 – The Plastic Ono Band released their part-studio and part-live double album ‘Some Time in New York City’ on Apple Records.
+The album received mixed reviews and it peaked at No.11 in the UK and No.48 in the USA.

 1990 – Mariah Carry released her self-titled debut studio album on this day June 12 through Columbia Records.
-It peaked at number one in the US and Canada.
+The album peaked at number one in the US and Canada and it went on to sell over 15 million copies worldwide.

 1999 – With her debut single ‘If You Had My Love’Jennifer Lopez topped the US Billboard Hot 100 chart.
 The song was an international hit that year, reaching number one in seven other countries.

-2020 – Welsh pop singer David Spencer also known by his stage name as Ricky Valance died on this day June 12, aged 84.
+2020 – Welsh pop singer David Spencer better known by his stage name Ricky Valance died on this day June 12, aged 84.
 Best remembered for his chart-topping and million-selling single ‘Tell Laura I Love Her’.

 BORN ON THIS DAY JUNE 12 IN MUSIC HISTORY